Red tape: United States

+President Donald J. Trump prepares to cut a "red tape" display of regulations representative of 1960 and compared to the current numbers of regulations, December 14, 2017, in the Roosevelt Room at the White House, announcing how the administration is keeping its promise to remove regulations burdening job creators and American taxpayers.

 In the United States, cutting red tape was a central principle of a 1993 National Performance Review study requested by the Clinton Administration.
 In November 2024, U.S. President-elect Donald Trump said Elon Musk and Vivek Ramaswamy would co-lead a new Department of Government Efficiency which would provide advice from outside government on methods to "slash excess regulations", among other objectives.

-Perceptions of red tape
+Perceptions

 Applying rules consistently can affect the extent to which individuals perceive that red tape exists in a government agency.
-A survey-based experiment in the context of a jury duty summons found inconsistently-applied rules may be viewed as ineffective or unfair, fueling the perception of a high level of red tape.
+A survey-based experiment in the context of a jury duty summons found inconsistently applied rules may be viewed as ineffective or unfair, fueling the perception of a high level of red tape.

 Perception of red tape (as opposed to useful regulation) may be relevant in the public service context, since employees may be more willing to comply with rules that they perceive as valuable.

 Impact on public sector employees

-Red tape and employee performance
+Employee performance

 India's Hota Committee Report noted "file-pushing", in the form of extensive procedures and layered rules, slowed civil service decision-making, even for routine administrative actions.

 A 2025 survey of 73,795 Korean government officials found 48.11% of respondents agreed that inefficiencies were created by unnecessary documents and reports, and 22.06% said eliminating "formalism and other pseudo-work" was the most urgent priority to reduce inefficiency.

 Red tape led to unclear direction on rules, policies, and guidelines and, thereby, to poor internal client service, according to the Blueprint 2020 report that surveyed over 2,000 Canadian public servants.

 A study that used interviews with 22 New Zealand public sector managers found red tape, in the form of irrelevant goals without real benchmarks, made giving performance feedback difficult.
 In turn, this made it difficult to address poor employee performance.
 Further, managers were less encouraged to develop their employees' skills.

-Red tape and employee autonomy
+Employee autonomy

 Red tape can reduce employee flexibility and autonomy.

 A study of Dutch child welfare employees showed that red tape reduced interactions with clients and job effectiveness, which decreased job satisfaction.
 Highly motivated employees were found to be more sensitive to burdensome rules and procedures.

 Evidence from the civil service in India finds ambiguity in interpreting overlapping rules may incentivise risk-averse behaviour and crowd-out professional judgement.
 Further, this can dampen morale.